zuweilu/javascript/README.md

-"# A small example of mouse dragging div"
+"# Some small examples written during the learning process"